alexwlchan/alexwlchan.net/src/_drafts/working-with-large-s3-objects.md

     print(zf.namelist())
 ```

-This is what most examples of working with S3 look like -- download the entire file first (whether to disk or in-memory), then work with the complete copy.
+This is what most code examples for working with S3 look like -- download the entire file first (whether to disk or in-memory), then work with the complete copy.

-Where this breaks down is if you have an exceptionally large file, or you're working in a storage-constrained environment.
+Where this breaks down is if you have an exceptionally large file, or you're working in a constrained environment.
 Some of our BagIt files are tens of gigabytes, and the largest might be over half a terabyte (even if the individual files are small).
 And if you've gone serverless and you're running in AWS Lambda, you only get [500 MB of disk space][lambda_faq].
 What are we to do?

-Like many formats, you don't need to read the entire file at once to parse a ZIP file -- if you can read from particular sections of the file, you can parse the structure without loading the whole thing.
+To process a ZIP file (like many formats), you don't need to load the entire file at once -- it has a well-defined internal structure, and you can read it a bit at a time.
-The ZIP contains a lookup table that says "I contain these individual files, and here is where to find them in the ZIP" -- where to start reading if you want to extract a single zipped file.
+In a ZIP, there's a table of contents that tells you what files it contains, and where they are in the overall ZIP.
+If you want to extract a single file, you can read the table of contents, then jump straight to that file -- ignoring everything else.
-And S3 allows you to read a specific section of a file if you pass a [Range header][range_hdr] in your GetObject request.
+This is easy if you're working with a file on disk, and S3 allows you to read a specific section of a object if you pass [an HTTP Range header][range_hdr] in your GetObject request.

-So if we construct a wrapper for S3 objects that passes the correct Range headers, we can stream (and parse) a large file in S3.
+So if we construct a wrapper for S3 objects that passes the correct Range headers, we can process a large object in S3 without downloading the whole thing.

 I couldn't find any public examples of somebody doing this, so I decided to try it myself.
 In this post, I'll walk you through how I was able to stream a large ZIP file from S3.